Combinatorics of orbit configuration spaces: Symmetric arrangements

 For a general block $\wt{B}\in \wt{\beta}$ we follow the same procedure: pick a representative coloring $b:B\to G$ and consider the subspace $X^{\wt{B}}\subseteq X^B$ consisting of functions $x_B: B\to X$ satisfying

 As in the previous paragraph, this definition gives a connected space isomorphic to $X$, and independent of the choice of representative coloring $b$.

-As for the zero block, the function $z:Z\to S\subset X$ gives an element in $X^Z$, which we take to be the (connected) space $X^z$.
+As for the zero block, the function $z:Z\to S\subset X$ gives a point in $X^Z$, which we take to be the (connected) space $X^z$.
 One should consider the special case $Z=\{1,\ldots,d\}$, in which this point will be

-With the definition of $X^{\parts}$ in hand, the map $\phi$ is defined.
-We must now show that $\phi$ is order-preserving, $\G$--equivariant, and bijective.